Flexiboi/flex-jobs/README.md

 - QB-MENU
 - [CW REP](https://github.com/Coffeelot/cw-rep)
 - [INSIDE INTERACTION](https://inside-scripts.gitbook.io/documentation/paid-scripts/interaction) Or you can make it work with whatever interaction you want or even target if you know how!
+- [FLEX CRAFTIN](https://github.com/Flexiboi/flex-crafting) or find the export and remove it
 # CW REP CONFIG
 ```
 cleaning = {